RupertGladstone/ho-antarctica/BP_transient/README.md

 I added an option for very thin shelves to the elmerice branch of the repo (in USF_Contact), but my latest runs don't need it, so feel free to use Thomas' latest elmer module on mahti, just with the BP solver itself locally compiled.

+## LUA files

+I copied these from Chen's directory on Mahti.
+They are probably the same as Chen's latest lua files on LUMI.
+I include them here just for completeness.

 ## Next steps

 For ISMIP7 we aim to test the BP inversion provided elsewhere in this repository.